Make your spending count! Here are some of the best cash back credit cards for your consideration.

 After years of learning about credit cards the hard way (and working myself out of debit) I’m about ready to get my ‘first’ grown-up credit card.
 Thanks for the overview.
 I’ll make sure to check these ones out.

-Very good article.
+Very comprehensive list!
 Thanks for this recommended list of cash back credit cards.

 Very good information, thanks.
-There’s so many different credit options my head is spinning.
+There are so many different credit options, my head is spinning.

 I never really learned about interest and credit cards until I ended up $5,000 in debt.
 Now, I’m trying to pay everything off slowly.

 Yes, nice card listing.
-Right now, Discover and American Express offers one of the best cash backs in the credit market.
+Right now, Discover and American Express offer some of the best cash backs in the credit card market.

 We like one that’s 5% cash back, up to a limit, on all groceries, drug stores, & cash.
 We have another one that benefits the Audubon Society with each purchase, and also has a nice rewards program – always good for exchanging points for a gift certificate when gift-giving time rolls around.